LiDarDev/laslib.net/README.md

 # laslib.net
-The laslib.net is a library for .net, which coded ONLY by C#, and can read or write the las/laz file.
+The laslib.net is a library coded ONLY by C#, and used to read or write the las/laz file.

 #Usage
 1. How to read a las file